serengil/deepface/README.md

 **Face recognition** - [`Demo`](https://youtu.be/Hrjp-EStM_s)

 [Face recognition](https://sefiks.com/2020/05/25/large-scale-face-recognition-for-deep-learning/) requires applying face verification many times.
-Herein, deepface has an out-of-the-box find function to handle this action.
-It's going to look for the identity of input image in the database path and it will return list of pandas data frame as output.
-Meanwhile, facial embeddings of the facial database are stored in a pickle file to be searched faster in next time.
-Result is going to be the size of faces appearing in the source image.
-Besides, target images in the database can have many faces as well.
+DeepFace provides an out-of-the-box `find` function that searches for the identity of an input image within a specified database path.
+It returns a list of pandas DataFrames containing the results.
+Meanwhile, facial embeddings are stored in a pickle file to be searched faster in next time.

 ```python
 dfs = DeepFace.find(img_path = "img1.jpg", db_path = "C:/my_db")